NimaBoscarino/es6-notes/README.md

 Also note, while function expressions can be named (e.g. `function test () { ... }` ), arrow functions **CANNOT**.
 Arrow functions are always ANONYMOUS functions.

+Also, [here's a link](https://hackernoon.com/javascript-es6-arrow-functions-and-lexical-this-f2a3e2a5e8c4) for anyone who's interested in learning more about "this" and arrow functions.

 ## 5. Destructuring Objects

 Getting values out of arrays or objects one-by-one is LAME!